fletchgraham/nodevember/README.md

 # Nodevember 2019

 This repository contains my solutions to the prompts for Nodevember, a yearly event focused on exploring procedural node-based workflows.
-I'll also add related explorations in the extras folder. @ or dm me on twitter if you have questions!
+That means that everything is 100% procedural with no help from image textures.
+I'll add related explorations in the extras folder. @ or dm me on twitter if you have questions!

 **Scroll down to day 03 to see a breakdown of my lightning shader.**